 A rights-holder who chooses not to register his or her child in a French-language school runs the risk of depriving his or her descendants of this right.
 In order for his or her grandchildren to regain their rights to FLE, they potentially will have to submit an application to the admissions committee of the appropriate school board.

-Constantly striving to be welcoming and inclusive, all FLE school boards have recently reviewed their admission policy, which serves as a guide to the admissions committees.
+Constantly striving to be welcoming and inclusive, all FLE school boards have reviewed their admission policy in 2009, which serves as a guide to the admissions committees.
 The policy aims to:

 - Effectively select eligible students;

 - Take the necessary measures in order to admit newcomers who speak neither French nor English (allophones);